Brendan Rodgers Player Props: Rockies vs. Padres

 - Rodgers had a .408 slugging percentage while batting .266.

-- Among the qualifying batters in MLB last season, he ranked 47th in batting average, 64th in on-base percentage, and 81st in slugging.
+- Among the qualifying batters last season, he ranked 48th in batting average, while his on-base percentage ranked 64th and he was 80th in slugging.

-- Rodgers picked up an RBI in 36 games last season out of 136 (26.5%), including multiple RBIs in 9.6% of those games (13 times) and three or more RBIs on nine occasions..
+- Rodgers drove in a run in 26.5% of his games last season (36 of 136), with two or more RBIs in 13 of those contests (9.6%).
+He had three or more RBIs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.